Top JIRA Metrics to Boost Productivity

 Key benefits of Typo reports:

 Customized metrics views: Typo’s reporting feature allows you to tailor reports by sprint, team member, or task type, enabling you to create a focused analysis that meets team objectives.
+These customized reports can also help teams predict and manage project timelines more accurately.
+One example is a custom dashboard that visualizes project predictability by tracking sprint velocity and scope changes over time, helping teams identify patterns and improve future planning.

 Sprint performance comparison: Easily compare current sprint performance with past sprints to understand progress trends and potential areas for optimization.